Australian Medical Association

+The organisation aims to lead health policy debate.
+It is based on a structure of state branches and committees.
+The AMA advocates to promote and protect the interests of doctors in Australia, and medical patient care.
+It has around 30,000 members forming the largest voluntary association of doctors in Australia.
+The AMA has traditionally been a politically conservative body, although the AMA officially endorses trials to use pill testing.

+The AMA offers an Indigenous Medical Scholarship.
+It has formed an Equity, Inclusion and Diversity Committee.
+The current president is Dr Danielle McMullen.
+The BMA Branches of the Australian states and territories formally merged into the Australian Medical Association in 1962.

 Aims and objectives

 The AMA has a range of representative and scientific committees.
 One of its stated aims is "leading the health policy debate by developing and promoting alternative policies to those government policies that the AMA considers poorly targeted or ill-informed; responding to issues in the health debate through the provision of a wide range of expert resources; and commissioning and conducting research on health issues.".

-Organisation structure

-The AMA uses a representative structure involving state branches and committees to work with members to promote and protect the interests of doctors in Australia.

-The mechanisms that allow this include: